How to Enter

 Dates

-The 2024 Denver International Beer Competition will be held on Saturday, November 16th and Sunday, November 17th.
-The entry window will open on June 1st and a link will be posted below.
-The entry window will remain open until the start of the festival.
-Entries must be received between Monday, November 11th and Friday, November 15th.
-Entries should be sent to the following address:
+The 2025 Denver International Beer Competition will be held on Saturday, November 15th and Sunday, November 16th.
+The entry window has opened and it will remain open until the start of the festival.
+Entries must be received between Monday, November 10th and Friday, November 14th.
+This year’s event is being held at New Image Brewing in Wheat Ridge, Colorado.
+Please note that this brewery has two locations, so be sure to send beverages to the correct address.
+Please ship entries to:

 Categories